aspuru-guzik-group/MERMaid/README.md

 ### 2.1 Setting up your plug-and-play configuration file
 * Fill in your customized details in `mermaid/startup.json` to configure it (e.g. directory paths, reaction parameter key selection etc.)
 * The in-built reaction parameter keys can be found in `Prompts/inbuilt_keyvaluepairs.txt`.
+* For post-processing extracted JSON reaction dictionaries:
+    * you can add your own common chemical names by modifying the `COMMON_NAMES` constant in `mermaid/postprocess.py`
+    * you can also add your own key names that you want to be cleaned by modifying the `KEYS` constant in `mermaid/postprocess.py`

 ### 2.2 Running the end-to-end MERMaid pipeline
 The main command to launch and run MERMaid is: